deltadefi-protocol/aiken-virtual-dex/specs/6_change_account.md

 1. Owner withdraws the amount from change address - Redeemer `OwnerWithdraw`

-   - Reference to account info utxo
    - Signed by operation owner

 2. Core logic of auto refill without user action - Redeemer `AppRefill`

-   - Reference to account info utxo
    - Value send to both change account and trade account is greater than input value from change account

 3. Bypassing check if any other redeemer is with the core logic - Redeemer `MassRefill { refill_output }`